Keyboard shortcuts

 1. All teams must establish at least one member as their Autonomous Safety Officer.

-Documentation Requirements from teams
+Documentation Requirements From Teams

-2. Some events may require certain components and features to be demonstrated in person.
+3. Some events may require certain components and features to be demonstrated in person.

 1. Teams must be able to demonstrate all components and features in person if requested.